 The Biology EOC proficiency composite in high schools decreased by 0.1% to 53.4% in 2017-18.

 The Graduation Rate

 Other Required High School Assessments

 The ACT WorkKeys assessment is administered to any Grade 12 student who is identified as a CTE (Career and Technical Education) Completer.
 The goal is to have a reported score of at least a silver status in order to be deemed proficient.
-In the CCS, an overall decrease of 2.5% to 74.5% was achieved on the ACT WorkKeys assessment, which is 1.2% above the state average.
+In the CCS, an overall decrease of 11% to 63.5% was seen on The ACT WorkKeys assessment.

 School Performance Grades (SPG)